qwertologe/cutz/README.md

     n..  # n to end - n can be negative

 Field and character selection can be combined.
-Character selections separated with ',' differ from ranges with '..'.
+Character selections separated with ',' are treated as separate fields during output.
+Ranges with '..' are output as a single string.

 ## EXAMPLES